Daniel-Fermoselle/DependablePasswordManager/README.md

 	This will cause the server to take 10 seconds to send a response you can specify any time you want, for example, "slow-5" will cause a delay of 5 seconds For the second add "fault" after localhost:port on one of the lines above.
 	This will make the server change the password that is going to be sent.
-We always change the password to ByzantineFault and wts to 1000 so make sure you don't use this password, this is just a satefy measure.
+We always add to the password the word ByzantineFault and wts to 1000.
 For the third add "crash" after localhost:port on one of the lines above.
 	This will crash the server after it receives a request from a client.